stassa/louise/README.md

    (Meta-dyadic) ∃.P,Q,R ∀.x,y,z,u,v,w: P(x,y)← Q(z,u),R(v,w)
    true.
    ```

+   Louise can also learn new metarules given only an upper and lower bound on
+   their numbers of literals.
+In the example of learning _Chain_ above, instead
+   of specifying meta-dyadic, we can instead give an upper and lower bound of 3,
+   with a declaration of `higher_order(3,3)`.

 8. Louise comes with a number of libraries for tasks that are useful when
    learning programs with MIL, e.g. metarule generation, program reduction,